Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 * client_secret - service account secret for your Amplify Platform organization
 ```

-Once the helm commands are completed, the agents should be running in the Kubernetes cluster.
+Once the Helm commands are completed, the agents should be running in the Kubernetes cluster.

 ## Check that agents are running with Axway Central CLI